porcherface/mosaic-bot/README.md

 # mosaic-bot

+generates mosaics by non linear optimization

 to launch:

      python3 mosaic-bot.py PATH-TO-TARGET-PIC PATH-TO-BUCKET-DIRECTORY

 the "BUCKET-DIRECTORY" is a dir containing a set of processed images, these images must satisfy the following requirements: must be same size, and size must be known to program. must be black and white, must be labeled with an index, followed by the mean grayscale intensity and its variance

+there are two uploaded buckets in the repo:
+- 1200 drow ranger pics
+- 2500 chimps pics

+you can generate a bucket using image_parser.py

 here an example using the dota2 hero drow ranger. the bucket is a preformatted set of random pictures ddowloaded from google images with query "drow ranger dota2".